Glen Campbell's Very Public Battle with Alzheimer's Disease

 I wish this information had been available to me when Alzheimer's disease (AD) ravaged my mother's brain and stole her life.
 That's why I want to share it with everyone to prevent the toll cognitive impairment can take, either with AD, other dementias, or age-related cognitive decline.

 A book by the series' producer and interviewer, Peggy Sarlin, is available on Amazon.
 It's about some "maverick" doctors who went against the traditional tide of opinion regarding the treatment of Alzheimer's and other dementias.
 This is a terrific book, chockful of life-changing information about the new and proven natural methods to treat this horrendous disease of the brain.
 What Sarlin learned prompted her to create the video series.
-(Again, cut and paste the URL to go directly to Sarlin's book on Amazon.
-This is the paperback version, but there is also a Kindle edition.)
+See the Amazon link below for this wonderful book.
+I've already put into use some things I learned from the videos and book.

 Thanks for reading and supporting this HubPages writer!